mirage335/DockerApp/README.md

 Docker base/image/container management infrastructure, intended for standalone applications.
 See "gui" for a paricularly advanced use case, involving X11 GUI applications with fileparameter translation.

+# Purpose

+When you install an application that depends on many libraries, those libraries are copied onto the system as dependencies for the application.
+They potentially conflict with other libraries from other applications.

+Docker solves this problem for applications that run on the command-line.

+DockerApp solves this problem for applications that have a GUI (X11) user interface.

 # Usage

 ```